By ANDREW R. CAMPANELLA

-— A nationally recognized advocate for children and families, Andrew R. Campanella serves as president of National School Choice Week, the world’s largest-annual celebration of opportunity in education.
-He lives in Northwest Florida.
+— Andrew R. Campanella serves as president of National School Choice Week, the world’s largest annual celebration of opportunity in education.
+He lives in Miami, Florida.